mijecu25/sqlplus/README.md

         $ java -cp "{PATH-TO-COMPLETE-SQLPLUS-JAR}/sqlplus-{VERSION}-complete.jar:$CLASSPATH" com.mijecu25.sqlplus.SQLPlus
         Welcome to SQLPlus!
 This program has a DSL to add alerts to various SQL DML events.
         ...
-    It is a good idea to put the complete jar file in your ```$PATH``` variable.
-Also, you should create an alias in your ```.bash_profile``` or similar startup script to avoid writting a long command.
+    It is a good idea to create an alias of the above command in your ```.bash_profile``` or similar startup script to avoid writting a long command.

-        $ alias sqlplus= 'java com.mijecu25.sqlplus.SQLPlus'
+        $ alias sqlplus= 'java -cp "{PATH-TO-COMPLETE-SQLPLUS-JAR}/sqlplus-{VERSION}-complete.jar:$CLASSPATH" com.mijecu25.sqlplus.SQLPlus'
+    Be sure to reload the script before using the alias.
 Once you have done the above, you can run SQLPlus like this:

         $ sqlplus
         Welcome to SQLPlus!
 This program has a DSL to add alerts to various SQL DML events.